-Any allowance granted to an employee working in any transport system to meet his personal expenditure during his duty performed in the course of running of such transport from one place to another place is called outstation allowance.
+Any allowance granted to an employee working in any transport system to meet expenses of boarding and lodging during his duty performed in the course of running of such transport from one place to another place is called outstation allowance.
 Such allowance is given in lieu of daily allowance.
-It is exempt to the extent of least of the following:
+It will be fully taxable.